Paul George has 33, Clippers down the Blazers 113-112 - WHIZ News

 On the Clippers’ side, Leonard was out with right foot soreness.
 He missed four games last week — three because of the foot — but returned Sunday against the Timberwolves and had 15 points and 11 rebounds in 22 minutes.
 The Clippers won, 124-105.

-Terance Mann’s dunk pulled the Clippers within 71-70 before George’s pullup jumper put them in front 75-74.
+Terance Mann’s dunk pulled the Clippers within 71-70 before George’s jumper put them in front 75-74.

+The loss added to Portland’s woes against teams with winning records in the West.

+“I liked the way we played tonight,” Blazers coach Terry Stotts said.
+“I liked the way we played in some of these other games.
+We came up short, but I thought tonight we competed really well against a really good team.
+We had some opportunities in the last minute that we weren’t able to capitalize on.”

 Clippers: LA handily won the two prior meetings against the Blazers this season, 128-105 and 133-116. … During a break between quarters the Blazers showed highlights from Nic Batum’s triple-double against the Clippers on the video scoreboard.
 Batum played for Portland from 2008-15.